LiawWun/4D_Radar_Moving_Instance_Segmentation/README.md

 # Reproducibility

 Some operations in the code are inherently non-deterministic (e.g., [`atomicAdd`](https://glaringlee.github.io/notes/randomness.html#:~:text=There%20are%20some%20PyTorch%20functions,order%20of%20additions%20being%20nondetermnistic.)) and cannot be fully controlled by random seeds.
 Therefore, slight performance variations may be observed.
 Results may also vary across different GPUs and CUDA versions.

+# Future work
+A potential direction for this work is transitioning to a **self-supervised learning** framework to overcome the **LiDAR labeling bottleneck**.
+Since LiDAR becomes too sparse at long ranges for manual annotation, we aim to use [pseudo-labeling techniques](https://ieeexplore.ieee.org/abstract/document/6728341) to train on unlabeled far-field data.
+This would allow the method to fully leverage the long-range sensing capabilities of 4D Radar beyond the limits of LiDAR-based ground truth.

 # Code reference
 The pytorch implementation of [flownet3d](https://github.com/xingyul/flownet3d) based on [WangYueFt/dcp](https://github.com/WangYueFt/dcp), [sshaoshuai/Pointnet2.PyTorch](https://github.com/sshaoshuai/Pointnet2.PyTorch) and [yanx27/Pointnet_Pointnet2_pytorch](https://github.com/yanx27/Pointnet_Pointnet2_pytorch)